Gipetto/CowSay/README.md

 ## Traits

 Cows support a few traits.
-You can specify the eyes, tongue, udder and, yes, you can specify poop.
+You can specify the Eyes, Tongue, Udder and, yes, you can specify Poop.

 ```php
 $bessie = new Cow('Hello, Farm!');